Dr. Ulrich Brückner

 Current FUBiS courses:

-- The European Union in the 21st Century: Internal and External Challenges (FUBiS Term III 2020 - canceled)
+- The European Union in the 21st Century: Internal and External Challenges (FUBiS Term III 2022 Online Course)

 Ulrich Brückner studied Political Science, German Literature and History at the University of Würzburg and the Freie Universität Berlin (FU Berlin).
 Since 1987 he is specialized on European integration.